CCeph/weather_web_app/README.md

 What happens when a country name is inputted instead of a city name?
 Eg. Egypt Add input validation and styling to the client end.

-Style focused autocomplete box.

-Style the autocomplete box and selections.

-Add frontend validation to forms.

-When search query does not result in a city, then handle the error properly.
+When search query does not result in a city, show the user a visible error.

 ## Credits